user-synax/Nox/PRD.md

 Grandmaster
 ```

-Rank thresholds should be configurable from the backend rather than hardcoded into the frontend.
+Rank thresholds are defined in the backend (`workers/scoring.js`: Grandmaster 2200 / Master 2000 / Diamond 1800 / Platinum 1600 / Gold 1400 / Silver 1200 / Bronze below) and exposed via `GET /leaderboard/ranks`; the frontend mirrors them and must never be the source of truth.

 ---